Meeds-io/whitepaper/en/3-meeds.md

 A vote of the DAO may change this rate in the future.

 ## 3.2.
 Minting Allocation

-The Token Factory also rules the allocation of minted MEED tokens to  incentivize three categories of stakeholders :
+The Token Factory also rules the allocation of the minted MEED tokens to incentivize three categories of stakeholders :

 - **Builders**: contribute to build and promote Meeds
 - **Users**: engage in their communities
 - **Investors**: support us with liquidity and token purchases

 Each category of stakeholders receives a share of the supply, which is subject to votes by the DAO.

 ## 3.3.
-Users
+Users Reserve

 Part of the continuously minted MEED tokens is allocated to sponsor user engagement through the Mintium model (see 2.6).

 A global engagement index is calculated periodically across all Hubs of the WoM to allocate MEED rewards to the Hubs.
 Mintium rewards are claimable by Hub leaders and Deed owners.

 ## 3.4.
-Builders
+Builders Reserve

 The Meeds DAO operates the WoM and the MEED token supply.
 A multi-sig smart contract called the _Meeds DAO Funds_ manages the operating expenses.
 It receives **30% of the minted MEED** to support Builders.